-Intensive Psychotherapy is individual, emotionally focused, experiential therapy.
+Accelerated Psychotherapy is individual, emotionally focused, experiential therapy.
 We meet four days a week for four weeks, 16 sessions.
 Each session is approximately 50 minutes long.
 All sessions are scheduled in advance.

-This schedule of meeting has a synergistic effect, each session building on the previous day and previous meetings.
+This schedule of meetings has a synergistic effect, each session building on the previous day and previous meetings.
 The momentum is strong and the client moves forward at a fast pace.
 I have found that meeting more than four days a week is too exhausting for the client.

 Just as all 16 meetings are scheduled in advance, full payment is also made in advance.
-In this way issues of payment will not interfere with our work and the contract between us is clearer and cleaner.
+In this way, issues of payment will not interfere with our work and the contract between us is clearer and cleaner.
 There is no reimbursement for late or missed sessions.

-This therapy starts by establishing a safe, mutually respectful and caring relationship.
+This therapy starts by establishing a safe, mutually respectful, and caring relationship.
 By meeting nearly daily, this tends to occur naturally.
 Once this relationship is established, the natural tendency toward healing and transformation begins.
 While we have to acknowledge the past and the negative, the focus of therapy is to draw out the positive, the strong and the good.

-My work, Intensive Psychotherapy, is focused on those high level executives and celebrities who have been accused of sexual harassment or abuse, bullying or creating a toxic work environment.
+My work, Accelerated Psychotherapy, is focused on those high level executives and celebrities who have been accused of sexual harassment or abuse, bullying or creating a toxic work environment.
 It seeks to quickly solve some of the many problems for the company, the accused and the victims.

-Intensive Psychotherapy is for the person who wants fast results.
+Accelerated Psychotherapy is for the person who wants fast results.
 For many people it is like getting four years of therapy in a month.